-By Soulskill from Slashdot's i-will-try-to-get-timothy-to-do-this department
+By timothy from Slashdot's factory-schooling department

-By Roblimo from Slashdot's paper-ballots-are-still-the-best department
+By timothy from Slashdot's remote-control department

-By Soulskill from Slashdot's just-tell-me-who-to-blame department
+By timothy from Slashdot's questions-and-meta-questions department

-(PDF).Read Replies (0)
+.)Read Replies (0)